hashgraph/hedera-nft-sdk/README.md

 This method returns an object that contains:

-- `isValid`: A boolean flag indicating whether the metadata conforms to the HIP766 schema.
+- `isValid`: A boolean flag indicating whether the metadata conforms to the HIP-766 metadata schema.
 - `errors`: An array of strings detailing any issues found during the validation process.
 This array is empty if no errors are present.

 ### Example result